 Behaviors and expectations have changed, and as Les Mills CEO Jean Michel Fournier echoes these insights in this Forbes podcast episode.
 He points out that fitness businesses must be prepared to meet the consumer wherever they are.

 2. Position Your Business for the Bigger Picture: You Are More Than a Gym

 Of course, your gym or fitness studio is primarily a fitness business.
 But most of today’s gyms have been providing members with so much more than fitness over the last year.
-With everything from new classes focused on mindfulness and meditation to social events that benefit mental health: gyms are building communities and bringing people together.
+With everything from new classes focused on mindfulness and meditation to social events that benefit mental health: today’s fitness businesses are building communities and bringing people together.
 It’s daily health hacks, nutrition advice, and recipes that people can put into action to live all-around happier, healthier lives.

 Obviously, your workouts contribute to a member’s wellbeing; all we’re saying is it doesn’t have to stop there.
-You can offer a variety of services that make you a one-stop shop for all things wellness.
+You can offer a variety of services that make you a one-stop-shop for all things wellness.
 Check out this blog on everything you need to know about wellness marketing for some inspiration.

 3. Embrace Technology and Deliver a Hyper-Personalized Member Experience